Silting Theory in triangulated categories with coproducts: Relation with exceptional sequences

-We now give an example of an infinite (super)exceptional sequences of 'coherent' objects and a finite one consisting of 'noncoherent' objects. \begin{ex} \begin{enumerate} \item (See also \cite[Example 4.18]{PV}) Consider an acyclic quiver $Q$ admitting an infinite path $i_0\rightarrow i_1\rightarrow ...i_n\rightarrow ...$.
-Putting $T_n=0$ for $n<0$, and $T_n=KQe_{i_n}$ for $n\geq 0$, we get a (super)exceptional sequence in the hereditary category $KQ-\text{Mod}$.
+We now give an example of an infinite (super)exceptional sequence of `coherent' objects and a finite one consisting of `noncoherent' objects. \begin{ex} \begin{enumerate} \item (See also \cite[Example 4.18]{PV}) Consider a field $K$ and an acyclic quiver $Q$ admitting an infinite path $i_0\longrightarrow i_1\longrightarrow \cdots i_n\longrightarrow \cdots$.
+Putting $T_n=0$ for $n<0$, and $T_n=e_{i_n}KQ$ for $n\geq 0$, we get a strongly exceptional sequence in the hereditary category $\text{Mod}-KQ$ of unitary (right) $KQ$-modules.